digital-sound-antiques/mgsc/mgs-format.md

 ```
 0n nn+   : [Legacy MGS<304] Note with length command. n=0H..BH corresponds to note C to B.
      nn+ : length of note.
+1 tick = 1/60s.
 If nn is 0FFH, the succeeding byte will be read and added to the length.
            This procedure will continue until reading byte is not 0FFH.

 1n       : [Legacy MGS<304] Note command. n=0H..BH corresponds to note C to B.